mongodb/docs-visual-studio-extension/source/includes/telemetry-data.rst

 - The number of unsupported LINQ and builder expressions the {+product+} found in your code

-- The number of LINQ and builder expressions in your code
+- The number of LINQ and builder expressions the {+product+} found in your code

 - The number of MQL expressions the {+product+} found in your code